Knowledge base

 Energy label A good for your wallet and the environment

 A good energy label is also very important for the environment.
-The better the energy label, the less CO2 emissions your home causes.
+The better the energy label, the less CO2 emissions your house causes.
 By reducing your energy consumption and using renewable energy sources, you contribute to a more sustainable future.
-With an energy label A or higher, you are not only helping yourself, but also the environment by reducing the negative impact of your home.
-Do you want to spend less money every month on energy costs, a higher home value and better environment?
+With an energy label A or higher, you are not only helping yourself, but also the environment by reducing the negative impact of your house.
+Do you want to spend less money every month on energy costs, a higher house value and better environment?
 Then it's time for some energy-saving measures.

 How do you improve your energy label?

 Want to improve your energy label?
-These steps will help you make your home more energy efficient.
+These steps will help you make your house more energy efficient:

 1. Start with insulation

 Insulating is often the first step in improving your energy label.
 By properly insulating your roof, walls and floors, you keep heat inside and save energy.
-This immediately makes your house more comfortable and cheaper to use.
+This instantly improves energy efficiency and makes your house more comfortable and cheaper to live in.
+In the Netherlands, the Dutch government even offers subsidies for insulation improvements.
+An energy adviser can help you explore which measures suit your property best.
+Therfore so your home with energy label C or lower can make a big step forward.

 2. Install more efficient heating systems and solar panels